Need ideas for summer decorating? Add a nod to the season with these easy-to-do tips to bring a bit of summer into your home.

 Now, let’s summer-ize our homes!

-The first thing I do each new season is to hang a big wreath on my front door.
+The first thing I do each new season is to hang a big wreath or basket of flowers on my front door.

 Start at your front door with a summer wreath to welcome family and friends!
 It’s the little things that will give a home a big punch of summer!